Neighbor07/Course-Project-Part-2/README.md

 # Course-Project-Part-2
 Course Project Part 2 - CS 312
 This repository contains an automated Infrastructure as Code (IaC) pipeline designed to provision, configure, and initialize a cloud-hosted Minecraft server on Amazon Web Services (AWS).
-By leveraging modern DevOps tools—specifically Terraform for infrastructure provisioning and Ansible for configuration management—this setup eliminates the need for manual interaction with the AWS Management Console.
+By leveraging modern DevOps tools.
+Specifically Terraform for infrastructure provisioning and Ansible for configuration management—this setup eliminates the need for manual interaction with the AWS Management Console.

-System Requirements & Tooling
+System requirements and Tools
 To execute this pipeline successfully, your local deployment control node must be configured with the following specific software tools, versions, and architectural environments:

 Operating System Host: Windows 10 or Windows 11 utilizing Windows Subsystem for Linux (WSL2) running an Ubuntu 24.04 LTS distribution image.